Law of Taiwan: Civil Procedure

 The fundamental goal of civil trials is to solve disputes over private rights so as to protect these rights.
 Civil litigation is based on the adversary system.
 A presiding judge directs the proceedings and exercises the right of elucidation to allow the parties concerned to make proper and sufficient debates.
 Furthermore, the judge examines evidence in detail and makes fair decisions.
 Meanwhile, the court shall try, by all possible means, to expand the function of compromises and reconciliation to reduce the sources of litigation.

 The court has a certain number of civil divisions that deal with civil cases related to disputes over private rights or specified in other special laws or ordinances, as well as non-contentious matters.

 Cases involving controversies over marriage, parent-children relations, declaration of death, interdiction, and non-contentious matters including property management, inheritance, adoption, and acknowledgement of children, are handled by the Family Division.

 Only an attorney may act as an advocate, except where the presiding judge permits a person who is not an attorney to act as an advocate.
 The presiding judge may by a ruling, at any time revoke the permission provided in the preceding paragraph.
 The notification of such revocation shall be served upon the principal of the retention.
 The Judicial Yuan shall prescribe the regulations governing permission of a person who is not an attorney to act as an advocate.

 A party bears the burden of proof with regard to the facts which he/she alleges in his/her favor, except either where the law provides otherwise or where the circumstances render it manifestly unfair.

-Intellectual Property Laws
+Intellectual Property

 Copyright Law

 For the purposes of the Copyright Act, "works" shall include the following: